 The Darwinex Risk Engine is an algorithm that manages the risk of DARWINs independently of the risk taken by the trader.

 1. Fulfill the FCA regulations

-We fulfill our obligations as an Asset Manager regulated by the FCA (UK) providing our investors with an asset whose risk they know beforehand.
+We fulfil our obligations as an Asset Manager regulated by the FCA (UK) providing our investors with an asset whose risk they know beforehand.

 2. Standardise the risk

 All DARWINs have a similar statistical risk level and their risk oscillate in between a monthly 3.25 and 6.5% VaR, equivalent to that of an equity index.